 While the astable 555 timer capacitor is charging towards 2/3 supply voltage, the output is high.

-When capacitor hits 2/3 supply voltage, the output goes low and the capacitor discharges through pin 7 (discharge pin) until it drops to 1/3 supply voltage.
+When capacitor hits 2/3 supply voltage, then the output goes low and the capacitor discharges through pin 7 (discharge pin) until it drops to 1/3 supply voltage.

 The faster the timing goes (brighter LDR) the higher pitch or faster clicking of the buzzer.